neutron-org/testnets/quark/ibc-relayer/instruction.md

 Copy the example [config](https://github.com/neutron-org/testnets/blob/main/quark/ibc-relayer/config.toml) into `~/.hermes/config.toml` **and fill the missing parameters.**

-> NOTE: Don't forget to fill missing parameters in (marked by TODO comments)
+Don't forget to fill in the missing parameters (marked by TODO comments).
 Check that config is valid:

 `$ hermes health-check`

 ## 5. Add keys to relayer

-> NOTE: Don't forget to generate your mnemonics for accounts and fill in in bash commands below
+Don't forget to generate your mnemonics for accounts and fill in in bash commands below:

 ```
 $ sudo su ibc-cosmoshub-rly